 Validators' actual balances are stored separately in the BeaconState structure, and only the slowly changing "effective balance" is stored here.
-This is because actual balances are liable to change quite frequently (every epoch): the Merkleization process used to calculate state roots means that only the parts that change need to be recalculated; the roots of unchanged parts can be cached.
+This is because actual balances are liable to change quite frequently (at least every epoch, and sometimes more frequently): the Merkleization process used to calculate state roots means that only the parts that change need to be recalculated; the roots of unchanged parts can be cached.
 Separating out the validator balances potentially means that only 1/15th (8/121) as much data needs to be rehashed every epoch compared to storing them here, which is an important optimisation.